Reusable Bag Ordinance

 - Protective bags, without handles, used to segregate and transport items to the checkout stand, such as meat, produce, greeting cards, wine bottles, live fish, or bulk items(e.g. dried fruit, bolts and nails).

-City staff will be available to assist residents in acquiring the habit of remembering to bring a reusable bag when shopping.
-A Resident Toolkit will be prepared to help shoppers make the transition and will be available by May 2013.
-FREE reusable bags are available now for Cupertino residents at City Hall, 10300 Torre Avenue (resident ID required).
+City staff are available to assist residents in acquiring the habit of remembering to bring a reusable bag when shopping.
+FREE reusable bags and removable car window decals are available now, while supplies last, for Cupertino residents at City Hall, 10300 Torre Avenue.

 Reuse and Recycle All of Your Shopping Bags